annesophielassen/annesophielassen.github.io/index.md

 My research is primarily concerned with the origin and implications of gender differences in labor market choices.
 This means my work is placed within the intersection of labor, household, gender and public economics. <br/>
 <br>
-Before starting my PhD studies, I was a RA for <a href="https://sites.google.com/site/tomkirchmaier/home"> Tom Kirchmaier</a> and <a href="https://www.cbs.dk/en/research/departments-and-centres/department-of-accounting/staff/nwnacc/">Niels Westergaard-Nielsen</a>.
+Before starting my PhD studies, I was an RA for <a href="https://sites.google.com/site/tomkirchmaier/home"> Tom Kirchmaier</a> and <a href="https://www.cbs.dk/en/research/departments-and-centres/department-of-accounting/staff/nwnacc/">Niels Westergaard-Nielsen</a>.
 I hold a BSc and a MSc in <a href="https://www.economics.ku.dk/"> Economics</a> (cand.polit) from <a href="https://www.ku.dk/english/"> University of Copenhagen</a>. <br/>
 <br>
 <br>